The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/sccm-mecm/privileges-escalation.md

 ## Theory

-Currently there are three different pathways for privilege escalation routes in an SCCM environment:
+Currently there are three different pathways for privilege escalation routes in an SCCM environment and take control over the infrastructure:

 * Credential harvesting: includes all the ways that could permit to retrieve SCCM related credentials in the environment.
 * Authentication Coercion: with a compromised machine in an Active Directory where SCCM is deployed via **Client Push Accounts** on the assets, it is possible to have the "Client Push Account" authenticate to a remote resource and, for instance, retrieve an NTLM response (i.e. [NTLM capture](ntlm/capture.md)).
 The "Client Push Account" usually has local administrator rights to a lot of assets.
 * SCCM site takeover: a NTLM authentication obtained from the SCCM primary site server can be relayed to the SMS Provider or the MSSQL server in order to compromise the SCCM infrastructure.
+* SCCM site takeover from a passive site server: as describer by [Garrett Foster](https://twitter.com/garrfoster) in this [article](https://posts.specterops.io/sccm-hierarchy-takeover-with-high-availability-7dcbd3696b43), when a passive site server is setup for high availability purpose, its machine account **must** be a member of the local Administrators group on the active site server.
+It must also be administrator on all the site system deployed in the site, including the MSSQL database

 ## Practice